fine arts

 June 2021

-My dad thoughtfully articulated stories of her sneaking around Ballycastle, blanketing the green and blue town with her gentle touch and wondrous mind.
-She snuck into museums after hours, dug through Ireland’s supple soil in hopes of finding chests of long-lost treasure, and she frequented Mermaid Cave, a massive cavity laying under Dunluce Castle, bridging Ballycastle’s green and blue: land and sea.
-There, enclosed by moistened rocks and shallow waters, she befriended the fish people.
-In her later years, as a civil rights activist during the Irish War of Independence, she would walk around town with a knife tucked in her stockings, with the same glaze of wonder and unwavering resilience veiling her eyes as was present in the cave,
+With a gentleness, my dad recounted stories of Nelly sneaking around Ballycastle, blanketing the green and blue town with her touch.
+She snuck into museums after hours, dug through Ireland’s supple soil in hopes of finding treasure, and she frequented Mermaid Cave, a massive cavity laying under Dunluce Castle, bridging Ballycastle’s land and sea.
+There, enclosed by moistened rocks and shallow waters, she befriended the mer-people.
+In her later years, as a civil rights activist during the Irish War of Independence, she would walk around town with a knife tucked in her stockings, with the same glaze of wonder and piercing resiliency swarming her eyes as was present in the cave’s dark and damp, accompanied by mermaid friends.

 I want to thank my grandma Nellie for passing down her wonder, instilling within us the awe for magic, and casting upon our young minds what it means to be curious, naive, and to embrace the fathomless oceans which define the unknown.